augustl/augustl.com/posts/blog/2019/the_important_difference_between_layout_and_rendering.md

 It's true!

-60 times every second, your entire UI is rendered, from scratch. _All_ of it.
+Under the hood, your entire UI is rendered, 60 times every second, from scratch. _All_ of it.

-The browser is _finished_ with the layout.
-It knows the size of all the boxes, where they should be on the page, and all that jazz.
+The browser uses the cached layout structure when rendering, so the browser knows the size of all the boxes, where they should be on the page, and all that jazz.

-So rendering it, or painting it, as it's often called with affection, is super fast, because that's something the GPU does.

-Typically, each box or section of your GUI has ended up as a texture in OpenGL or something like that.
-Your GPU will then just take all of these textures, and paint them in the correct position on the screen.
+Typically, each box or section of your GUI has ended up as a texture in OpenGL or Metal or something like that.
+Your GPU will then paint the textures in the correct position on the screen.

 The GPU is _really super ultra fast_ at doing this.

-That's why a simple "rendering" is fast.
+That's why "rendering" is fast.

 ## Why does that matter?

 Good question.

-The answer: **Some operations only requires a new rendering phase.**
+If you want rendering to be fast, you got to ask yourself:

+* Does this cause full layout?
+* Or does it just cause a new render with the existing laout?

 This is super important.
-Your buttery smooth 60 fps animations, for example, absolutely most certainly do _not_ want to cause a new layout.
+Your buttery smooth 60 fps animations does _not_ want to cause a new layout.
 You just want to tweak the rendering.

 There are two main ways of doing that.